DTC Messages and Procedures

 - Since historical price data is not the type of data the Client will be making frequent requests for, the Server can close the socket connection after a certain period of inactivity determined by the Server (example: 30 seconds).
 If the Server has set the field OneHistoricalPriceDataRequestPerConnection to 1 in the LOGON_RESPONSE message, it will only respond to one request from the Client and gracefully closed a network socket when done.
 The Client should not reestablish this connection until it needs historical price data again.

-- For further details, refer to the Header File which includes all of the associated data structures and member fields of those structures.
+- For further details, refer to the relevant header file which includes all of the associated data structures and member fields of those structures.

 Symbol ID and Request ID Rules